 - Not everything will work for everybody, and not everything works in every situation.
 What works for one company – or one person – might not work for another.
 There’s no one magic answer to getting through to a decision-maker.
 Sometimes you’ll be able to reach someone with just one simple email, while you may only be able to reach another by phone.
 Try different things and see what works best in each situation.

-- Utilize a multi-prong approach.
+- Utilize a multi-pronged approach.
 Since there’s not one strategy that works for everyone in every situation, sometimes you may need to come at it from more than one angle.
 Need ideas?
 Below is a handy visual you can download and use as a guide.

 - Multiple touches are better than one.
 It’s better to have ten touches to one prospect than one touch to ten different prospects.
 It’s also better to reach out to ten different prospects ten times each than to 100 different prospects one time each.
 The takeaway?
 Don’t just reach out once and be done with it.
 You may need to try someone multiple times – and in multiple ways – before you’ll get through.